Swanson-Hysell-Group/Bayesian_PEP_inversion/README.md

 In terminal navigate to the repository where the environment.yml file is and type this in the command:

-`conda env creat -f environment.yml`
+`conda env create -f environment.yml`